 Apply Dark Blue Matte Nail Polish with Gold Designs

-Edited by Kara, Jen M, Inukshuk, Eng and 1 other
+Edited by Kara, Jen M, Inukshuk, Eng

 Hello, you're watching the VisiHow and in this video I will show you how to use a dark matte nail polish and then apply some gold accents to add a little flash.